Emperorj0ker/ClixArt/Characters/README.md

 # Characters

-All images in /Marvel are © MARVEL.
+All images in /Marvel © MARVEL.

-All images in /DC are © DC COMICS.
+All images in /DC © DC COMICS.

-All images in /TMNT are © Viacom International.
+All images in /TMNT © Viacom International.